rocky-linux/documentation/docs/guides/security/ssh_ca_key_signing.md

 ## Initial connection

-To make the initial connection secure, you need prior knowledge of the key fingerprint.
+To secure the initial connection, you need prior knowledge of the key fingerprint.
 You can optimize and integrate this deployment process for new hosts.

 Displaying the key fingerprint on the remote host: